If you were building web apps around, say, 2010, you might remember the

 combination of Ruby on Rails and Heroku.
 You'd run rails new

-write your code, and deploy with git push heroku master
+git push heroku master

 Now look at Cloudflare.
 They offer Pages for static hosting, Workers for compute right at the edge, D1 for a database, and R2 for object storage.
 Paired with a framework like Hono, built for the edge, you get impressive speed and scale.
 Getting started is fast, and the deployment pipeline via Git integration is genuinely seamless – push your code, and Cloudflare handles the rest.
 For deploying static assets and serverless functions, the developer experience is excellent.